Arab folk dances: Types of dance

 Arabs have their own diverse and rich music and dances which is part of their identity.
 There are a lot of Arab traditional dances as the Arab world is a vast area.
 Men are also as involved as women.
 Here are four kinds of traditional dances.

 List of classic dances

 These dances date from the antiquity and have not ceased to evolve in history and in time.

 Belly dance

-Belly dance also referred to as Arabic dance (رقص شرقي) is an Oriental expressive dance, which emphasizes complex movements of the torso.
+Belly dance also referred to as Egyptian dance (رقص شرقي) is an Egyptian expressive dance, which emphasizes complex movements of the torso.
 Many boys and girls in countries where belly dancing is popular will learn how to do it when they are young.
 The dance involves movement of many different parts of the body; usually in a circular way.
 Both women and men can belly dance.

 Shamadan

 Shamadan (شمعدان) is a large candelabrum balanced on top of a dancer's head, in a tradition unique to Egyptian dance.
 This dance prop is historically used in the Egyptian wedding procession, or zeffah.
 The wedding procession traditionally occurs at night, winding its way through the streets of the neighborhood from the home of the bride's parents to her new home at the groom's house.
 This is the official moving of the bride and is led by a dancer, musicians and singers, followed by the wedding party and their friends and family.